-VGH 15: High Quality Sustainable Residential Communities
+VGH 11: High Quality Sustainable Residential Communities

-The establishment and maintenance of high quality sustainable residential communities will be encouraged and regard should be had to the "Quality Housing for Sustainable Communities" guidelines of the DoEHLG, 2007.
+The establishment and maintenance of high quality sustainable residential communities will be encouraged and regard should be had to the "Urban Design manual" of the DoEHLG, 2009.
 The Council wish to guide and control development in order to achieve the qualities in the design set out in the table below.
 The table includes the aspect of quality that is desired and a corresponding policy aimed at achieving it.